mattyschell/cscl-migrate/README.md

 DANGER ZONE

 7. Select the file geodatabase and run the AddIn.
 8. Review the log.
-It should look (confusingly) like:
+It should look (confusingly) like the snippet below
+9. Remove the toolbar.
+CODE YELLOW

 ```
 Inspecting item 'STREETSHAVEINTERSECTIONS', OID: 82